pooltogether/v4-draw-results/README.md

 1. Enable Github Actions if you have not done so already.
 1. Update the constants in `./scripts/sync.js` to target this repo.
 1. Run the sync script using `yarn sync`.
 This may take some time.
 You can see the progress by viewing the workflows executing in the Actions tab in your repo.

+### Adding a new network

+After following the appropriate steps to add the network to the draw-calculator-cli, do the following:

+1. Add the new network RPC endpoint URL to the repo secrets.
+1. Add this under the `env` section in the [workflow cron.yaml "Run Draw Calculator CLI (if required)"]("./.github/cron.yaml") step alongside the other env variables.
+This makes the secret available to the workflow as it runs.
+1. Add logic to check if the CLI tool needs to be run [here]("./scripts/runCLI.js").
+1. Add a workflow step to commit prize files if they were created.

 ## Data Structure